LeDXIII/Local-Password-Manager/README.md

    - The copied text will be shown in the notification
 3. **Minimization**:
    - Click the close button or "Minimize to Tray" button to minimize to the system tray
-   - Right-click on window → "Open" to restore
+   - Right-click on tray → "Open" to restore
-   - Right-click on window → "Exit" to close the program
+   - Right-click on tray → "Exit" to close the program

 ### Excel File Format
 The file must contain at least 4 columns: